-Emmy Boonsakulcharoen is a filmmaker and content creator, based in Thailand.
+Emmy Boonsakulcharoen is a filmmaker and content creator based in Thailand.
 She is passionate about promoting body positivity that encourages young women and girls to love and accept themselves and their bodies.
-In the wake of COVID-19, she is working on a mental health project, Unknown Together, which is the joint project between Facebook, the United Nations and Love Frankie.
-The Unknown Together raises awareness of people on mental health issues, caused by the COVID-19.
+In the wake of COVID-19, she is working on a mental health project, Unknown Together, which is the joint project between Facebook, the United Nations, and Love Frankie.
+The Unknown Together raises awareness of people on mental health issues caused by COVID-19.
 Also, Emmy is one of the founding members of Dragonfly 360.
 She served as the Creative Director of Dragonfly 360 until mid-2020.
-Emmy co-founded an inclusivity movement in Asia, Not My Standard, which will launch September 2020. #NotMyStandard is a new collective movement launching in Thailand to showcase that there is more than one standard of beauty you usually see–skinny, white, and flawless.
+Emmy co-founded an inclusivity movement in Asia, Not My Standard, which will launch in September 2020. #NotMyStandard is a new collective movement launching in Thailand to showcase more than one standard of beauty you usually see–skinny, white, and flawless.

 [Below are some highlights from the interview that are edited for clarity.]

 Emmy: On a personal level, I suffer from a mental health issue.
 I have OCD (Obsessive-Compulsive Disorder).
 It is a mile OCD, but it encroaches in my life in a way that I don’t expect it.
 I’ve also been around people with mental health issues.
 Then, I realise how common it is, especially with our generation and the generation after us.
 The generation before us may have suffered from it, but they were afraid to speak out about it.
 I think that mental health has been so stigmatised.
 To a certain degree, everyone experiences difficulty with their emotion and with their mental health.
 Throughout working on other human rights projects, I feel that if we don’t change at the individual level, we won’t be able to change the policy or systemic level.